The climate impacts of methane emissions

 Methane leakage study

-EDF and its partners have launched an ambitious scientific research effort in order to find and measure the leaks and releases across the natural gas supply chain.
-The 16-part project currently involves more than 100 academic researchers and natural gas industry companies.
-We expect the results to be submitted in peer-reviewed science journals by mid-2016.
+EDF and its partners recently completed an ambitious scientific research effort in order to find and measure the leaks and releases across the U.S. natural gas supply chain.
+The 16-part project involved more than 100 academic researchers and natural gas industry companies.
+It found that methane emmisions from U.S. onshore oil and gas operations are 60% higher than official estimates suggest.

 Findings from this effort help inform policymakers, researchers and industry, providing new insights and data about the sources of methane emissions from across the natural gas supply chain and illuminating ways to reduce those emissions.